Liver detox: the complete guide to intelligently detoxifying your liver

 Liver detox: what really works daily

-Quality proteins such as eggs, fish, legumes, or poultry provide amino acids useful for Phase II reactions.
+Quality proteins such as eggs, fish, legumes, or poultry provide amino acids useful for phase II reactions.
 Good fats such as olive oil, nuts, and fatty fish also support bile dynamics, provided they are consumed within an overall balanced framework.

 The goal of detoxifying your liver is therefore not to eat less, but to prepare your plate better, by incorporating specific foods.